wazuh/wazuh-documentation/source/user-manual/ruleset/ruleset-xml-syntax/rules.rst

 field
 ^^^^^

-Any `sregex <regex.html#os-match-or-sregex-syntax>`_ to be compared to a field extracted by the decoder.
+Any `sregex <regex.html#os-match-or-sregex-syntax>`_ to be compared to a dynamic field extracted by the decoder.

 +----------+-----------------------------------------------------------+
 | **name** | Specifies the name of the field extracted by the decoder. |